sample swatch of the crossed ribs stitch in gray yarn

 One of my favorite stitches, a combination of ribbing and twisting generates this beautiful stitch.

-3. Crossed Ribs Stitch
+3. Crossed Ribs

-A fairly straight-forward variation on the 2×2 Rib stitch, using Cable Six’s to generate a criss-cross effect with the ribbing.
+A fairly straight-forward variation on the 2×2 Rib stitch, using Cable Six’s to generate a crisscross effect with the ribbing.

 4. Shaker’s Rib